spencertipping/tau/doc/utf9.md

 In contrast, `bytes` and `utf8` are always single, variable-size elements; the control-byte size determines how many bytes each contains.

+**NOTE:** it is illegal to specify a length that is not an even multiple of the thing being vectorized.
+This should fail to decode.

 ## Type-specific formats
 Most types are self-explanatory: the value, in big-endian where applicable, immediately follows the control byte and any size bytes.